backtofayton/yahoo_parser/README.md

 # Financial data parser from Yahoo

-Retrieving financial data from finance.yahoo.com for all time for a given company.
+Retrieve historical data of a given ticker list for a given time period from finance.yahoo.com.

 ![](./animation.gif)